Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 ## Compiling the Code

+The code is intended to be compiled using CMake and Make.
+After having cloned this repo and taken care of the dependencies outlined in the repo [README](./README.md), you should just need to:

+1. Make a build directory: `mkdir build && cd build`
+2. Compile: `cmake .. && make`
+   * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`

 ## Kalman Filter Tracking Results

 Once the code is compiled it can be easily run through the command